dragon-fire-fly/developer_matcher/README.md

 | [WhiteNoise](http://whitenoise.evans.io) | entire site | hosting static files on Heroku temporarily |

 ### Media

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to provide attribution links to any images, videos, or audio files borrowed from online.
-A few examples have been provided below to give you some ideas.

-If you're the owner (or a close acquaintance) of all media files, then make sure to specify this.
-Let the assessors know that you have explicit rights to use the media files within your project.

-Ideally, you should provide an actual link to every media file used, not just a generic link to the main site!
-The list below is by no means exhaustive.
-Within the Code Institute Slack community, you can find more "free media" links by sending yourself the following command: `!freemedia`.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | Source | Location | Type | Notes |
 | --- | --- | --- | --- |
 | [404 image](https://www.freepik.com/free-vector/two-people-connecting-plug-socket-man-woman-pulling-cords-with-outlet-plug-flat-illustration_12291325.htm#query=cartoon%20connected%20plug&position=2&from_view=search&track=robertav1)| entire site | image | 404 page image |